cyb3rmxrts/Thundercats-Project-3/README.md

 ## Project Objectives
 - Create a multi-tier architecture in AWS utilizing Infrastructure as Code tools (Terraform).
-- Implement CI/CD pipelines (CodePipeline) for real-time updates to the infrastructure.
+- Implement CI/CD pipelines for real-time updates to the infrastructure.
 - Develop a visual presentation with network diagrams/architecture.
 - Establish a Jira Dashboard and Roadmap to track team tasks, organization, and progress through the Software Development Life Cycle (SDLC).

 ## Project Components
 - **Infrastructure as Code (IaC):** Utilize Terraform to define and provision AWS resources programmatically.
-- **CI/CD Pipelines:** Implement CodePipeline for automated building, testing, and deployment of infrastructure changes.
+- **CI/CD Pipelines:** Implement Amplify and Cloudfront for automated building, testing, and deployment of infrastructure changes.
 - **Presentation:** Create a visual representation of the architecture with detailed network diagrams.
 - **Jira Dashboard:** Set up a Jira Dashboard and Roadmap to manage and monitor team tasks and progress.